sunjh22/CNVPipe/README.md

 - `autobin` for estimating optimal bin resolution;
 - `batch` for calling CNV for WGS data in batch mode;
 - `segmetrics` for segmenting CNVs based on confidence interval;
-- `call` for trasforming log2 depth ratio to integer copy numbers.
+- `call` for transforming log2 depth ratio to integer copy numbers.

 And a simple shell command using `awk` to extract informative columns to another file.
 Columns include genomeic coordinates, integer CN, log2 ratio, depth, probe and weight.

-The refFlat and access file should be provided.
+The refFlat and access file should be provided for annotation and discarding reads in low-mappbility region.

 #### Principle of CNVKit